stevenly236/1800_202330_BBY03/README.md

 List team members and/or short bio's here...
 * Hi, my name is Henry.
 I am looking forward to working on this project and learning about web apps!
 * Hi, my name is Victor.
 I am excited to work on this project with you!
 * Hi, my name is Steven.
 I am looking forward to working on web applications!
+This is my added edit

 ## 3. Technologies and Resources Used
 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.